20 Apr Moving Out of State after your Florida Divorce

 At one time or another, you were happily married.
 As time went on, changes in your marriage might have triggered a divorce.
 Now that you’re divorced, can you just pack up and leave?

 That depends on several factors.
 Once the dust has settled from the divorce, you should be free to go – unless other factors come into play.
 If it was a clean-cut divorce – meaning there were no children involved and no one was ordered to pay alimony – then you’re free to live your life how you wish.
-You are free to look into buying your dream house, hiring long distance movers and getting out of there.
+You are free to look into buying your dream house and getting out of there.
 However, once a child custody order is in place, your relocation freedoms may be restricted.

 You May Need to Obtain Permission from the Court